Histogram | Urbi Pro | 2GIS Documentation

 Description

-Total objects in the asset Number of objects in the sample that is used to calculate the values.
+Total objects in the asset Shows the number of objects in the sample that is used to calculate the values.